hackclub/hackclub/workshops/mad_libs_workshop/README.md

   Console.WriteLine("\n---------------------------------------------------\n");
 }
 ```
+- This if else statement comes directly after the while loop we just wrote.
 - If the "playAgain" bool is false, then we break out of the while loop surrounding the entire program.
 - Else we go back to the start of the while loop around the program.